 About Me

-Other facts about me.
-I spend a lot of my time wandering around the mountains near my home or lazily bicycling around and napping in the grass.
-My favourite bird, maybe my favourite creature full stop, is the white-winged chough.
-I like divey bars and cafes that let me hole up and write for hours.
+I spend a lot of time exploring the mountains around me, or bicycling around and napping in the grass.
+The white-winged chough is my favourite creature.
+I like divey bars and cafes that let me hide in the corner and write for hours.
 My dream is to live in a sprawling apartment with lots of beds, all of them mine.

-I have a soft spot for this obscure canon, for someone whose eccentric lifework was simultaneously a failure and an enduring success.
-It resonates with my feelings about my own work: messy and incomplete but somehow always mutating into something else.
+I have such a soft spot for Orm and the Ormulum, someone whose eccentric lifework was simultaneously a failure and an enduring success.
+It resonates with my hopes for my work, that even if it is messy, incomplete, often ugly, it might still enjoy an afterlife of its own.
 Strange ruins.

 Þiss boc iss nemmnedd Orrmulum